Our Green Report Card

 Where Have All the Flowers Gone

 Each of our estate vineyards is surrounded by a bevy of roses.
 We sow insect-friendly cover crops in the vine rows at Georganne.
 At other sites, like Meredith, we plant mixed flower borders to attract beneficial insects that help with natural pest control.

 That's a Tall Drink of Water

 The water here at our winery in Sebastopol is extremely pure and delicious.
 Drawn from a deep well, it is filtered to remove excess iron and magnesium.
 This allows us to generate ozone in the water used to sanitize our winemaking equipment and even our barrels.
 Ozone breaks down into C02 and more water -- it's hard to get more natural than that!
 Next the water is sanitized by ultraviolet light.
-These steps have allowed us to stop purchasing bottled water at all.
-In fact, each of our employees, harvest interns and even shareholders have been issued a Merry Edwards logo stainless steel water bottle .
+These steps have allowed us to stop purchasing bottled water.
+In fact, each of our employees, harvest interns and even shareholders have been issued a refillable, recyclable water bottle .

 Put a Cork in It!

 We are committed to the use of natural cork.
 This product is traditionally harvested in a renewable manner, once every seven years.
 Corks, unlike threaded closures that contain both metal and plastic, are easily recycled.
 Although plastic corks look solid, they are highly permeable, often accelerating oxidation.
 Neither of these alternative closures allow for the long-term bottle aging so beneficial to the development of all of our wines.In May 2011, the Sommelier Society of America endorsed natural cork as the preferred closure for wine.

 Our entire winery production facility is outfitted with the very efficient high bay style of fluorescent light fixtures.
 They put out great, even light and conserve about 50% of the power consumed by the standard fluorescent, sodium or metal halide fixtures common to our industry.